 Read Also:10 Ways On How To Become A Better Person

-How to Care for an Introvert
+How to Work With an Introvert

 First, remember that introverts need time alone to recharge.
 This is not necessarily bad, so don’t take it personally if your introverted friend or family member wants to be alone after a long day or night out.